 Whether or not you will qualify for Social Security benefits if you have a drug or alcohol problem depends on the particular circumstances of your case.
 At Troutman & Troutman, P.C., disability law is all we do.
 Our lawyers represent each client to the best of our abilities, regardless of a client’s past or current substance abuse.

 If drug addiction or alcoholism has left you with a disabling medical condition, contact us.
-We invite you to talk with one of our experienced attorneys during a free consultation.
+We invite you to talk with one of our experienced attorneys during a free evaluation of your case.

 Can Using Drugs or Alcohol Affect My Disability Claim?